marcosamarinho/globant-test-DE/README.md

 # globant-test-DE
 Data Engeneer Test <br>
+using native database load to read CSV and load at the database <br>
+chosen to allow fast load for small and big files even using database constraints .<br>
-using native database load and python FastAPI to allow document and fast development
+python FastAPI framework to allow document and run requests

 Project Directories